 Note: Developmental course grades of courses below 100 level are not calculated into the academic GPA.
-However, all grades are calculated into the Financial Aid GPA.
+However, all grades are calculated into the Financial Aid GPA to determine eligibility for financial aid.

 If a student does not score the minimum to take the mathematics and English composition course of his choice, he must enroll in the appropriate non-credit developmental course(s) to learn the skills necessary to meet the placement scores for the general education course desired.